 New Orleans has always had a rich variety of accommodations options, from historic inns and B&Bs tucked inside vintage Creole-style houses in offbeat residential neighborhoods to glitzy, contemporary hotels in the Central Business District (CBD) and hip, adjacent Warehouse District.
-It's a given that virtually all of the city's accommodations are gay-friendly, but some target the GLBT market more than others.
+It's a given that virtually all of the city's accommodations are gay-friendly, but some target the LGBTQ market more than others.
 So with so many choices, and in so many neighborhoods, where's a gay traveler to stay?

 Mardi Gras and Southern Decadence Tips